-If the file is on your PC or on a network drive, then drag and drop the file in the \\\\ area.
+If the file is on your PC or on a network drive, then drag and drop the file into the 1 area.
 As an alternative, click in the area to select the file.

 You can also use SFTP or SCP to transfer the file from your PC to the device.
 Perform the following steps: